juju/docs/src/en/clouds-k8s.md

 Title: Using Kubernetes with Juju
 TODO:  Should eventually link to k8s-charm developer documentation
-       Update when storage becomes a Juju drivable aspect.
        Add architectural overview/diagram
-       Consider manually adding a cluster (third-party installs) via `add-cloud` and `add-credential` Add charms section when they become available in the charm store (change from staging store to production store) Link to Discourse posts for microk8s, aws-integrator?
+       Consider manually adding a cluster (third-party installs) via `add-cloud` and `add-credential` Change from staging store to production store when available Link to Discourse posts for microk8s, aws-integrator?
        Write a tutorial or two on building a cluster using the methods listed